 Moving on into the museum till we reach other rooms which display the Graeco-Roman era, that has the finest examples of textiles from the Coptic era which was the golden era of textiles in Egypt.

-A major part of displays in this section come from the Bagawat cemetery in the Kharga oasis in western desert that has many tombs and chapels that some of them are dated back to prehistoric times but all displays are very well-preserved.
+A major part of displays in this section come from the Bagawat cemetery in the Kharga oasis in the Western Desert that has many tombs and chapels that some of them are dated back to prehistoric times but all displays are very well-preserved.

-Wthin this era the Coptic style continues to dominate, but later on and exactly in the Tulunid age fabrics were no longer depict humans but instead were decorated with birds and plants.
+Within this era, the Coptic style continues to dominate, but later on and exactly in the Tulunid age fabrics were no longer depict humans but instead were decorated with birds and plants.

 According to specialists, it seems that Linen was the main material used in this period, as well as dyed wool, with beige and purple being particularly common.

-The museum also features displays of textiles from Islamic era and it go back to the Arab Conquest in the seventh century.
+The museum also features displays of textiles from Islamic era and it goes back to the Arab Conquest in the seventh century.

 In one of the 11 rooms that museum has people can enjoy seeing Al kiswa, - A unique cloth that used to be made specially to cover the Kaaba in Mecca - dating from the reign of King Farouk (1936-1952).

-Al Kiswa is draped annually on the 9th day of the month of Dhu al-Hijjah, the day pilgrims leave for the plains of Mount Arafat during the Hajj.
+Al Kiswa has draped annually on the 9th day of the month of Dhu al-Hijjah, the day pilgrims leave for the plains of Mount Arafat during the Hajj.

-It is well known that each year Egyptians used to manufacture a new kiswa and sent it to Saudi Arabia before hajj season, an honored tradition that started in the medieval period and continued until the middle of 20th, century.
+It is well known that each year Egyptians used to manufacture a new kiswa and sent it to Saudi Arabia before Hajj season, an honoured tradition that started in the medieval period and continued until the middle of 20th, century.